Maintaining Legal Status

 The U.S. government considers students who violate J-1 regulations "out of status."
 Penalties for violating status can be serious and may affect not only a student's entire academic career but also future applications for U.S. visas or other immigration benefits.

 Upon arrival in the United States, J-1 Students should verify that their documents were properly processed by the Department of Homeland Security (DHS) inspector at the border.

 - Passport has been issued an admission stamp with the date of entry and "J-1/DS"

-- Print a copy for your records after each entry to the U.S.
+- Print a copy for your records after each entry to the United States

-- Contact your IS Advisor if there are any errors
+- Email your IS Advisor if there are any errors

-Students with a J-1 entry visa should be aware that their program sponsor (the organization that issued the DS-2019 Form) is responsible for advising them about all immigration concerns.
+Students with a J-1 Entry Visa should be aware that their program sponsor (the organization that issued the Form DS-2019) is responsible for advising them about all immigration concerns.
 The program sponsor may be Georgetown University or another sponsoring agency such as the Institute of International Education (Fulbright) or the Organization of American States (OAS).

 3. Register as full-time students every semester (except summer).
 Any reduction in the full-time courseload must have prior approval from OGS.

 - Undergraduates should enroll in a minimum of 12 credit hours each term.